w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 ### baggage-string
 List of `list-member`s with optional properties attached.
-Uniqueness of keys between multiple `list-member`s in a baggagge-string is not guaranteed.
+Uniqueness of keys between multiple `list-member`s in a `baggage-string` is not guaranteed.
 Producers SHOULD try to produce a `baggage-string` without any `list-member`s which duplicate the `key` of another list member.

 ### key